 27 Mar 2018

 The new Westin Hotel, Perth has recently acquired a few paintings including this diptych titled Bremer Bay.
-The hotel is putting together a publication of the arworks and required a portrait (yikes!).
-Photos by the lovely Bo Wong who had the impossible task of trying to make me feel relaxed in front of the camera. bowong.com.au
+The hotel is producing a book of the artworks and required a portrait (yikes!).
+Photos by the lovely Bo Wong. bowong.com.au

 About: BGC Development has partnered with Marriott to bring the five star, luxury, Westin brand to Perth for the first time.
-Situated within the Hibernian Place precinct (former dead end of town), the development includes returning Perth's heritage listed Hibernian Hall to its former glory as the hotels signature restaurant.
+Situated within the Hibernian Place precinct, the development includes returning Perth's heritage listed Hibernian Hall to its former glory as the hotels signature restaurant Garum.
 Opening April 2018.

 23 Mar 2018

 Combining my love of art and design, Natalie Walton of Imprint House is launching her beautiful book today titled, 'This is Home'.
 The book features homes from around the world that embrace timeless, pared back living with warmth and authenticity.
 Accompanying the launch is an exhibition of artworks on the theme of 'Home' including my large work on paper titled, 'Pool of Memories' - Cradle Mountain-Lake St Clair National Park TAS.
 185 x 145 cm (SOLD).
 Some of the other 25 artists include, Camie Lyons, Belynda Henry, Emily Besser, Michele Morcos, Tracey Deep, Antonia Mrljak, Evi Oetemo and Monique Lovering.
 A silent auction of sculptured house forms by Sally Anderson, Louise Olsen, Basic Curate, Casey Arnold to name just a few are also being exhibited.
 Proceeds will go to women's community shelters.